Academic Resource Center

 Academic Advising Mission

-In support of the mission of Temple University, academic advisors work collaboratively with students, faculty, staff, and community partners to meet the diverse, evolving needs of all students within our university community.
-It is our purpose to provide quality advising programs and services that support students in achieving their personal, academic, and career goals.
-By helping students interpret university policy, providing referrals to appropriate resources, and assisting students in creating individual plans for academic success, Temple advisors encourage our students to engage in and to take ownership of their education.
+In support of the mission of Temple University, academic advisors work collaboratively with students, faculty, staff, and community partners to meet the diverse, evolving goals of students within our university community.
+It is our purpose to provide quality advising programs and services that support students in achieving their academic and career goals.

 Nancy & Donald Resnick Academic Support Center for Student-Athletes